Bottleneck Calculator

 Frequently Asked Questions

-How accurate are bottleneck calculators?
+Is accurate are bottleneck calculators?

 Yes, bottleneck calculators provide real estimated values based on your exact hardware.
 They reliably highlight which component may limit performance and guide upgrades, though actual results can slightly vary by game or workload.